pr8kerl/f5er/README.md

 ## Stacks

 This is a convenience construct and does not exist within F5 terminology.
-It effectively allows commands to work on multiple nodes, a single pool and multiple virtual servers in one operation.
+It effectively allows commands to work on multiple nodes, pools, virtual servers, rules and policies in one operation.
 It uses a REST transaction to do so.
 Look at the file stack.json to see how to structure the input file.
 Show, add, update and delete operations are supported.